-- (1) Fees shown for 2023 represent amounts billed as of March 7, 2024 and additional amounts expected to be billed relative to the audit of financial statements and internal controls over financial reporting and the related out of pocket expenses. - (2) Fees shown for 2022 are final amounts. - (3) "Audit Fees" includes fees associated with the annual audit, including the report on adequacy of our internal control over financial reporting, reviews of our quarterly reports on Form 10-Q and statutory audits. - (4) "All Other Fees" for 2023 and 2022 includes \$9752 and \$9,200, respectively, paid for an annual online accounting and auditing information subscription and \$16,891 and \$16,560, respectively, for certain agreed upon procedures performed in connection with our derivative investment program.
+- (1) Fees shown for 2024 represent amounts billed as of March 15, 2025 and additional amounts expected to be billed relative to the audit of financial statements and internal controls over financial reporting and the related out of pocket expenses. - (2) Fees shown for 2023 are final amounts. - (3) "Audit Fees" includes fees associated with the annual audit, including the report on adequacy of our internal control over financial reporting, reviews of our quarterly reports on Form 10-Q and statutory audits. - (4) "All Other Fees" for 2024 and 2023 includes \$9,752 paid each year for an annual online accounting and auditing information subscription and \$18,242 and \$16,891, respectively, for certain agreed upon procedures performed in connection with our derivative investment program.